adamzella/alx-pre_course/README.md

-My first readme as an ALX SwE Kigali
+My first readme as an ALX SwE